Something went wrong

 Short Term Trends

-Franklin’s overall oil consumption changes each year correlating with how cold it gets each winter.
-As the temperature outside gets colder, homes’ HVAC systems need to burn more and more fuel oil to maintain a constant interior temperature.
-Last winter, the average outside temperature in Franklin was 29.9°F, which was 0.6°F warmer than the prior winter's average outside temperature.
+Franklin’s overall fuel oil consumption changes each year as winter conditions change.
+As the temperature outside gets more chilly, homes’ furnaces need to burn increasing amounts of fuel oil to maintain the temperature that the thermostat is set to.
+Last winter, the average outside temperature in Franklin was 30.0°F, which was 4.5°F colder than the prior winter's average outside temperature.

 Franklin County Average Winter Temperature